jetstack/jetstack-secure-gcm/README.md

 ##### (optional) Set up the Google Certificate Authority Service

-The Certificate Authority Service is a highly available, scalable Google Cloud service that enables you to simplify, automate, and customize the deployment, management, and security of private certificate authorities (CA).
+[Google Certificate Authority Service][] is a highly available, scalable Google Cloud service that enables you to simplify, automate, and customize the deployment, management, and security of private certificate authorities (CA).

+[Google Certificate Authority Service]: https://cloud.google.com/certificate-authority-service/

 If you wish to use [Google Certificate Authority Service](https://cloud.google.com/certificate-authority-service) to issue